Imhaet/Debian/README.md

 The easisest way to fix this is to reboot the machine once the installation has finished.
 <Ok>
 ```
 * DKMS will build the `nvidia` module for your system, via the `nvidia-legacy-340xx-kernel-dkms` package.
-After, create an Xorg server configuration file by installing the `nvidia-xconfig` package, then run it with `sudo`.
-It will automatically generate a Xorg configuration file at `/etc/X11/xorg.conf`; Now, you will need to ad a new `ForceFullCompositionPipeline` line to such file to prevent screen tearing.
+After, create an Xorg server configuration file by installing the `nvidia-xconfig` package.
+Then run it with `sudo`, It will automatically generate a Xorg configuration file at `/etc/X11/xorg.conf`.

+For some reason, when running Debian (or some other Debian based distros like Ubuntu, ElementaryOS, etc.) with the `nvidia-340xx-driver`, this particular machine and old Macs with similar characteristics, experience an intermitent -and anoying- glitch/flickering at the bottom of the screen around 20px high, which is not present when using the open-source nouveau drivers (*Note:* It is quite curious that said glitch disapears when an external monitor is connected to the laptop).

+In any case, there is only one solution that I've found works reasonably well.
+It requires editing the `xorg.conf` file that was just generated.
+We'll add a new `viewportout=1278x798+1+0` line under the `Screen` section of the file.
+This forces the Nvidia driver to switch into a meta-mode of 1278x798 instead of the 1280x800 the screen actually has (it basically eliminates 2 lines of pixels from your screen somehow eliminating the glitch).

+* Edit the `/etc/X11/xorg.conf` file with `sudo`, add the "metamodes" option line and save.
 It should looke something like this:
 ```
 Section "Screen"
     Identifier     "Screen0"
     Device         "Device0"
     Monitor        "Monitor0"
     DefaultDepth    24
-    Option "metamodes" "nvidia-auto-select +0+0 { ForceFullCompositionPipeline = On }"
+    Option "metamodes" "nvidia-auto-select +0+0 { viewportout=1278x798+1+0 }"
     SubSection     "Display"
         Depth       24
     EndSubSection
 EndSection
 ```
-* Reboot your system to enable the nouveau blacklist.
+* Reboot your system to enable the nouveau blacklist as well as the changes on the Xorg configuration file.
 ```
 :$ systemctl reboot
 ```
 * After the system reboots, connect the external monitor, open the `xfce4-display-settings` and configure your setup. (i.e., HP 23", Resolution - 1920x1080, 60.0Hz, Rotation - Left or None, position (0,0)).
 Make sure to set the `Laptop` display as the Primay display. *Note:* You may want to deselect the `Configure new displays when connected` option.

+**Important:** After some trial and error it appears that the best practice regarding switching between the laptop and the dual monitor is to connect all the cables before turning on the machine, this way all the settings are preserved.
+It is still possible to connect/disconnect the display, but you may need to reconfigure all your external monitor settings and position.

 ```
-The effing problem dissapears with the external monitor but stays with the laptop monitor.
 It looks like the sleep thing works though the loading screen is brown instead of blue disable nvidia splash screen?